-Aims to reduce barriers for patients to access medicines and pharmacist services by providing transport support, where this is not funded under another Australian Government program, including the COVID-19 Home Medicines Service.
+Aims to reduce barriers for patients to access medicines and pharmacist services by providing transport support, where this is not funded under another Australian Government program.
 Funding cannot be used for transporting medicines to an IHS.
-Use of funding for transport activities must be adequately justified, and appropriately documented and reported, e.g., car log book.
+Use of funding for transport activities must be adequately justified, and appropriately documented and reported, e.g., car logbook.

-The reimbursement rate is calculated at the ATO cents per km method the rate to be used is based on the financial year for which you are claiming an allowance.
+The reimbursement rate is calculated at the Australian Taxation Office (ATO) cents per kilometre (km) method and the rate to be used is based on the financial year for which you are claiming an allowance.

-Please refer: ATO cents/km for updated patient transport cost | Expenses for a car you own or lease | Australian Taxation Office (ato.gov.au)
+Please refer: ATO cents/km for updated patient transport cost | Expenses for a car you own or lease | Australian Taxation Office (ato.gov.au).